Carl J. Shapiro Science Center, 0-16A

 In light of my interest in protein structure, I am studying the importance of learning and manipulation of biological macromolecules in 3-dimensions.
 I am currently part of a collaboration with the Biology, Physics, and Academic Computing Departments at MIT to create a free, scalable 3D visualization software engine that may easily be manipulated by students, but has the flexibility and functionality to be used by advance protein biochemists.
 I am hoping to incorporate this program into the Brandeis curriculum.

-Here at Brandeis, I will be teaching the introductory biology lab course and a graduate level molecular biology course.
+Here at Brandeis, I teach the introductory biology lab course, introductory cell biology and a graduate level molecular biology course.
 I hope to incorporate elements of protein folding and aggregation studies into the introductory biology laboratory and to mentor undergraduate and graduate students biology students interested in pursuing teaching careers.

 |BIOL||15b||Cells and Organisms|